MicroStrategy/rest-api-docs/docs/common-workflows/manage-derived-element-objects/create-a-derived-element.md

 :::tip

-For more details on how to set format properties, see [Format Samples for Derived Elements](./format-samples.md).
+For more details on how to set format properties, see [Format samples for derived elements](./format-samples.md).

 :::